marioseixas/marioseixas.github.io/_posts/2024-07-31-benjamin-franklins-13-virtues.md

 layout: post
 published: true
 slug: benjamin-franklins-13-virtues
-title: 'Benjamin Franklin's 13 Virtues'
+title: "Benjamin Franklin's 13 Virtues"
 ---

 In 1726, during an 80-day ocean voyage from London to Philadelphia, Benjamin Franklin embarked on a transformative journey of self-improvement.
 He devised a systematic plan to regulate his conduct based on a chart of thirteen virtues.
 This blog post will delve into Franklin's virtues, the methodology he employed, and how you can apply these principles to enhance your own life.